Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

 You can never have too many examples.

-Be sure to take note how each structure forms in its own unique way yet is still highly effective at signaling a reversal.
+Notice how each structure forms in its own unique way but still effectively signals a reversal.

 First up is the EURCAD daily chart.